John Brown (abolitionist): Aftermath of the raid

 John Brown's raid on Harpers Ferry was among the last in a series of events that led to the American Civil War.
 Southern slaveowners, hearing initial reports that hundreds of abolitionists were involved, were relieved the effort was so small, but feared other abolitionists would emulate Brown and attempt to lead slave rebellions.
 Future Confederate President Jefferson Davis feared "thousands of John Browns".
 Therefore, the South reorganized the decrepit militia system.
 These militias, well-established by 1861, became a ready-made Confederate army, making the South better prepared for war.

 Southern Democrats charged that Brown's raid was an inevitable consequence of the political platform of what they invariably called "the Black Republican Party".
 In light of the upcoming elections in November 1860, the Republicans tried to distance themselves as much as possible from Brown, condemning the raid and dismissing its leader as an insane fanatic.
-As one historian explains, Brown was successful in polarizing politics: "Brown's raid succeeded brilliantly.
+As one historian explains, "Brown's raid succeeded brilliantly.
 It drove a wedge through the already tentative and fragile Opposition–Republican coalition and helped to intensify the sectional polarization that soon tore the Democratic party and the Union apart."

 Many abolitionists in the North viewed Brown as a martyr, sacrificed for the sins of the nation.
 Immediately after the raid, William Lloyd Garrison published a column in The Liberator, judging Brown's raid "well-intended but sadly misguided" and "wild and futile".
-However, he defended Brown's character from detractors in the Northern and Southern press, and argued that those who supported the principles of the American Revolution could not consistently oppose Brown's raid.
+However, he defended Brown's character from detractors in the Northern and Southern press and argued that those who supported the principles of the American Revolution could not consistently oppose Brown's raid.
 On the day Brown was hanged, Garrison reiterated the point in Boston: "whenever commenced, I cannot but wish success to all slave insurrections".

 Frederick Douglass believed that Brown's "zeal in the cause of my race was far greater than mine – it was as the burning sun to my taper light – mine was bounded by time, his stretched away to the boundless shores of eternity.
 I could live for the slave, but he could die for him."